Code-Institute-Submissions/Reviewsic/README.md

 - **jQuery** is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation
 - **Python** Python is an interpreted, high-level and general purpose programming language
 - **MongoDB** MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
+- **Heroku** Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ## Testing <a name="test"></a>